Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

 \subsection{Solution 2: Restricted Covariates for Exchangeability}

 A second option is to modify the conditional exchangeability assumption in \ref{exch1} by replacing the adjustment set $\{V,W\}$ with $\{V\}$.
 Therefore, \ref{exch1} and \ref{pos1} are replaced by

-This update to exchangeability implies that the effect of STI testing options is homogenous on the difference scale by gender \cite{webster-clark_directed_2021}.
-Therefore, $\psi$ for the target population is nonparametrically point identified under these revised assumptions.
+This revised exchangeability assumption implies that the effect of STI testing options is homogenous on the difference scale by gender \cite{webster-clark_directed_2021}.
+Therefore, $\psi$ for the target population is identified under these revised assumptions.
 Again, either g-computation or IPW estimators could be used \cite{westreich_transportability_2017, dahabreh_extending_2020}.

-Restricting the covariate set to age seems unjustified, especially if discussion with clinical experts led us to originally include gender in the set of covariates for exchangeability between the trial and clinic.
-Further, this analysis has men directly `stand-in' for women, which leads to similar concerns discussed above if effectiveness differs by gender.
+Restricting the covariate set to age seems unjustified, especially if background knowledge led us to include gender in the set of covariates for conditional exchangeability between the trial and clinic originally.
+Further, this analysis has men directly `stand-in' for women, which leads to similar concerns to those discussed in solution 1 when effectiveness differs by gender.
+However, solution 2 does allow for age distributions to differ by gender, unlike solution 1 when $\psi = \psi'$ is assumed.